What is the best paid traffic for casino affiliates?

 Examples and scenarios (generic)

 Conceptual examples help translate strategy into campaign architecture without implying specific outcomes.
-Example A outlines a search-first funnel: use search to capture high-intent queries, direct those clicks to a focused landing page with clear next steps, then use retargeting to capture users who did not convert initially.
+Example A outlines a search-first funnel: use search to capture high-intent queries, direct those clicks to a focused landing page with clear next steps, then use retargeting to re-engage users who did not convert initially.

 - Example A: Search-first funnel for high-intent audiences with retargeting follow-up